What is the difference between keywords and topics?

 Google's algorithms have evolved significantly.
 John Mueller, Google's Search Advocate, has said: “Search engines will get better over time to understand more than just the words on a page.”

-Modern search engines evaluate:
+Modern search engines appear to evaluate:

 - 1Topical authorityDoes your site demonstrate expertise on this subject across multiple pages?
+Topics SEO is about building depth, not breadth.

 A single comprehensive page on “ergonomic office chairs” can now rank for dozens of related keyword variations (something that wasn't possible in the keyword-matching era).